-Cuban troops report clashes with speedboats from US
+Cuban troops report fatal clash with Florida speedboat

 The ministry said its coast guard units had intercepted 13 speedboats from the U.S. entering Cuban waters this year, with 23 crew members.
 It was not clear how many of the boats might have reached shore or how many of those aboard were arrested.
 It mentioned at least some arrests, but also at least one case in which a boat escaped.

-“Recently situations of greater violence and aggression have occurred, with the use of firearms” against Cuban coast guard units, the ministry said.
+“Recently situations of greater violence and aggressiveness have occurred, with the use of firearms” against Cuban coast guard units, the ministry said.

+It said in one incident, agents intercepted a Dakota speedboat with a Florida registration number 3 nautical miles north of Bahia Honda, on the coast west of Havana, and were fired upon.
+The ministry said troops returned fire, killing one of those aboard the speedboat.

-It cited an incident on June 18 in which people aboard a speedboat near Cayo Fragoso off the central Cuban province of Villa Clara opened fire with an automatic weapon at close range, wounding one Cuban officer, and then raced of northward as Cubans evacuated the wounded man for treatment.
+In another case on June 18, it said people aboard a speedboat near Cayo Fragoso off the central Cuban province of Villa Clara opened fire with an automatic weapon at close range, wounding one Cuban officer, and then raced of northward as Cubans evacuated the wounded man for treatment.

 It said Cuban officials notified the U.S. Coast Guard, asking for help to detain the attackers.
 On Monday, one Cuban citizen “implicated in the aggression” had been returned to the island, it said, under an agreement by which the U.S. returns Cubans attempting to immigrate illegally.